 Otherwise, simply sign up with a valid email address and UK card, and you’ll be free to explore the site and its markets at your leisure.

 Another platform which offers shares in sporting stars is Sportstack.
 Check out our comparison with Football Index to find out more.

 The Football Index has only been around for a relatively short time, yet it’s already making its users plenty of money.
 Everyday betters and sports punters might like the change of pace, and it is a system which is set up to help convert knowledge of football and player form into genuine money.
 However, to be able to make money from Football Index regularly, you are going to need to have a keen eye for the game.
 As with all gambling, however, much of the conversion here will be down to chance.
 There is no telling how players will perform in future matches, or even in the media.

 However, I do think it’s a nice introduction to stock market basics.
 Stocks and shares can be confusing for the everyday investor at the best of times.
 Transforming this world for football fans to take advantage of is a genius idea.
 It’s hardly surprising that so many people have leapt on board to start putting their money where their mouths are.

 Again, I will advise that you take caution.
 Gambling is by no means a guaranteed money-earner.
 While the Football Index works on fixed odds and offers a safer way to make sporting predictions, there is still a lack of control which means there’s an element of risk.
 However, millions of people risk money on the stock market every day.
 I’d say it’s a great site to take a look at if you’re a football fan or a stocks genius.
 However, do always make sure you follow tips, and bet small to begin with.

-Football Index is very intuitive, which means it’s easy to follow.
-It’s not going to be to everyone’s tastes, but it could earn you a nice little extra cash each day.
+Football Index is fairly easy to follow.
+It’s not going to be to everyone’s tastes, but it could earn you some extra cash with a bit of knowledge.